cloud-security-research/graphene-sgx-secure-container/README.md

 # Graphene-SGX Secure Container (GSC)

+> :warning: **DISCONTINUATION OF PROJECT** - *This project will no longer be maintained by Intel.
+This project has been identified as having known security escapes.
+Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.* **Intel no longer accepts patches to this project.**

 GSC has been successfully merged into upstream Graphene.
 Please try GSC from Graphene repo instead: https://github.com/oscarlab/graphene/tree/master/Tools

 ## Introduction to GSC